lhcb/starterkit-lessons/01-davinci.md

 ---

 > ## Learning Objectives {.objectives}
-> * Which basic problems is the LHCb software framework designed to solve?
 > * Learn the key concepts needed to work with the LHCb software
->
+> * Learn how to use `lb-run` to

+Welcome to the **First Steps in LHCb** tutorial!

 A HEP experiment like LHCb needs to solve many computational challenges, some of which are

  - How do we collect data as it is recorded by the detector?
  - How do we filter and process the recorded data efficiently?
  - How do we manage all the complex tasks required to work with collision data?
- - How do we organize all the per-collision data in a flexible way?
+ - How do we organize all the data of a single bunch crossing in a flexible way?
  - How do we configure our software flexibly without having to recompile it?

 At LHCb, we base our software on the [Gaudi](https://proj-gaudi.web.cern.ch/proj-gaudi/) framework, which was specifically designed with the above questions in mind.
-In order to understand how the LHCb software works, you should know about the following basic Gaudi concepts:
+It's worth getting an idea of some of the most important Gaudi concepts at this point.
+After this, we will jump right into running the software and getting useful things done.

+**Event Loop**
- - Because the individual bunch crossings are almost completely independent of each other, it makes sense to process them one by one (as a *stream*), without holding them all in memory at once.
+Because the individual bunch crossings are almost completely independent of each other, it makes sense to process them one by one, without holding them all in memory at once.
 Gaudi provides a global *EventLoop*, which runs over individual events, and allows you to process them one by one

+**Transient Event Store**
- - A single event contains lots of different data objects (*Particles*, *Vertices*, *Tracks*, *Hits*, ...).
+A single event contains lots of different data objects (*Particles*, *Vertices*, *Tracks*, *Hits*, ...).
 In Gaudi, these are organized in the *Transient Event Store* (TES).
 You can think of it as a per-event file system with locations like `/Event/Rec/Track/Best` or `/Event/Phys/MyParticles`.
-   These usually contain containers of C++ objects.
-   When running over the event stream, Gaudi allows you to `get` and `put` from/to these locations, like a key-value store.
+When running over the event stream, Gaudi allows you to `get` and `put` from/to these locations.

+**Algorithms**
- - An *Algorithm* is a C++ class with `initialize`, `execute` and `finalize` methods.
+An *Algorithm* is a C++ class that can be inserted into the EventLoop.
-   These allow you to set up and perform a certain function on the event stream (Like filtering events, calculating/deleting data, ...).
+These allow you to perform a certain function for each bunch crossing (like filtering events, reconstructing particles, ...).

+**Tools**
- - Often, algorithms will want to make use of common functionality (vertex fitting, finding primary vertices, ...).
+Often, algorithms will want to make use of some common function (vertex fitting, calculating distances, associating a primary vertex, ...).
 These are implemented as *Tools*, which are shared between Algorithms.

+**Options**
- - To make all of this configurable, Gaudi allows you to set properties of *Algorithms* and *Tools* from a Python script, called an *option* file.
+To make all of this configurable, Gaudi allows you to set properties of *Algorithms* and *Tools* from a Python script, called an *option* file.
 In an option file, you can specify which Algorithms are run in which order, and set their properties (strings, integers, doubles, and lists and dicts of these things can be set).
 You can then start the Gaudi EventLoop using this option file, and it will set up and run the corresponding C++ objects with specified settings.

 You can find comprehensive documentation in the [Gaudi Doxygen](https://proj-gaudi.web.cern.ch/proj-gaudi/releases/latest/doxygen/) or the [Gaudi Manual](http://lhcb-comp.web.cern.ch/lhcb-comp/Frameworks/Gaudi/Gaudi_v9/GUG/GUG.pdf).

-Gaudi is just the foundation of the LHCb software that several other packages build on.
+Usually, you will work with one of the LHCb software projects that are based on Gaudi.
-One of the most important packages is *DaVinci*, which provides code (lots of *Algorithms* and *Tools*) for analysing physics events.
+One of the most important ones is *DaVinci*, which provides lots of *Algorithms* and *Tools* for physics analysis.

 You can run DaVinci using the following command:
 ```bash